Memory Capacity of Recurrent Neural Networks with Matrix Representation

-We are mostly concerned about the information retained in $p\left( \mX\left( n \right) \vert \vs \right) $ about a signal $\vs_k$ entering the network $k$ timesteps into the past.
-Considering Fisher memory matrix \ref{fmm-simplest}, this is expressed by the diagonal elements of $\mJ$ which signifies the Fisher information that the state $\mX\left( n \right) $ retains about a pulse entering the network $k$ time steps in the past.
-Thus, using this concept, one can define the memory decay of previous inputs by considering the set $\left\{ \mJ\left( i \right) = \mJ_{i,i} \vert\; 0 \le i<\infty \right\} $ of all diagonal elements of $\mJ$, hence the FMC as described in Equation \ref{fc}.
+We are mostly concerned with the information retained in $p\left( \mX\left( n \right) \vert \vs \right) $ about a signal $\vs_k$ entering the network $k$ time steps into the past.
+Considering FMM given in Eq. \ref{fmm-simplest}, this is expressed by the diagonal elements of $\mJ$ which signifies the Fisher information that the state $\mX\left( n \right) $ retains about a pulse entering the network $k$ time steps in the past.
+Thus, using this concept, one can define the memory decay of previous inputs by considering the set $\left\{ \mJ\left( i \right) = \mJ_{i,i} \vert\; 0 \le i<\infty \right\} $ of all diagonal elements of $\mJ$, hence the FMC as described in Eq. \ref{fc}.